noebackert/PR-ICICS/README.md

 # TranFuzz - Setup and Usage Guide
+TranFuzz is a black-box adversarial attack and defense framework that leverages domain adaptation and fuzzing techniques to generate robust adversarial examples for model evaluation and robust training.

 ## Reference
 Hao Li, Shanqing Guo, Peng Tang, Chengyu Hu, Zhenxiang Chen: TranFuzz: An Ensemble Black-Box Attack Framework Based on Domain Adaptation and Fuzzing.
 ICICS (1) 2021: 260-275

 Adaptation of the following code for better usability : https://github.com/lihaoSDU/ICICS2021/

+# Prerequisites:

+Python >= 3.8
+GPU recommended (CUDA supported)
+Tested on Ubuntu 20.04

 ## Installation